-Spanish team's skipper eyes European glory when they take on Benfica in final tonight
+Spanish team Sevilla's skipper eyes European League glory when they take on Benfica in the final tonight

 Turn: Benfica coach Jorge Jesus claims the Portuguese champions' appetite for success this season has yet to be sated ahead of the Europa League final against Sevilla tonight.

 Sevilla's Ivan Rakitic during their La Liga match against Levante

 Lisbon-based Benfica have already won the Portuguese league and League Cup and will meet Rio Ave in the Portuguese Cup final on May 18.
 Jesus is hoping those successes will feed Benfica's appetite for more of the same, and a possible, historic haul of four trophies.